hanbinChen97/rwth-doc-sse/sle.md

 Discusses the use of ANTLR as a tool for generating parsers based on grammar specifications, outlining how it integrates within MontiCore to produce parsers that convert code into ASTs.

-# 5. Languages: Examples, Quality, Library
+## 5. Languages: Examples, Quality, Library
-This section reviews practical examples of languages, discusses the aspects of language quality, and explains the organization and use of libraries in software language engineering.
 5.1.
 Language Examples
 Provides examples of languages and language components developed using MontiCore, highlighting the structure and utility of various language models and how they contribute to effective software development.

 5.2.
 Language Quality
 Explores what constitutes a high-quality language, detailing the criteria and metrics used to assess language designs and their implementations in tools and systems.

 5.3.
 The Library Concept
 Explains the concept of a language component library in MontiCore, which facilitates the reuse of language components across different projects, enhancing modularity and efficiency in language development.

 5.4.
 Core Language Component Library
 Details the core components available in the MontiCore language library, describing how these fundamental elements are used to build more complex language structures and applications.

 5.5.
 Language Component Library: Layer 2
 Explores the second layer of the MontiCore language component library, which focuses on specialized languages that extend the base components with more specific functionality tailored to particular applications or domains.